Selena

 Selena released Entre a Mi Mundo (1992), which peaked at number one on the US Billboard Regional Mexican Albums chart for eight consecutive months.
 The album's commercial success led music critics to call it the "breakthrough" recording of her musical career.
 One of its singles, "Como la Flor", became one of her most popular signature songs.
 Live!
 (1993) won Best Mexican/American Album at the 1994 Grammy Awards, becoming the first recording by a female Tejano artist to do so.
 In 1994, she released Amor Prohibido, which became one of the best-selling Latin albums in the United States.
 It was critically acclaimed as being responsible for Tejano music's first marketable era as it became one of the most popular Latin music subgenres at the time.

-Selena was shot and killed on March 31, 1995, by Yolanda Saldívar, her friend and the former manager of her Selena Etc. boutiques.
+Selena was shot and killed on March 31, 1995, by Yolanda Saldívar, her friend and former manager of her Selena Etc. boutiques.
 Saldívar was subsequently convicted of murder and sentenced to life in prison with possible parole after 30 years.
 Two weeks after Selena's murder, Texas governor George W. Bush declared April 16 as Selena Day in Texas.
 Her posthumous crossover album, Dreaming of You (1995), debuted atop the Billboard 200, making Selena the first Latin artist to accomplish this feat.
 In 1997, Warner Bros. released Selena, a film about her life and career, which starred a then-unknown Jennifer Lopez as Selena, catapulting Lopez into fame.
 In 2020, Netflix released Selena: The Series starring Christian Serratos.
 Selena has sold around 18 million records worldwide, making her one of the best-selling female artists in Latin music.